City Hub

 The hub can guide the shortlist, but it cannot explain every property-level cause on its own.

-A local operator, GM, or market lead should own the next step.
+A local operator, GM, or market lead owns the next step.
 The hub narrows the problem, but it does not replace frontline judgement.

 Navigate to specific analyses.